ThoAppelsin/virtual-window/README.md

 However, with just a simple 3D perspective projection of a modelled 3D world, we can create the illusion of a 3D world behind the screen.

-On the other hand, this illusion can easily be falsified through some simple testing, like:
+On the other hand, we can easily see through this illusion, and find out that what we see is just a projection.
+How?
+Try:

 1) closing one of our eyes and then the other, or
 2) moving our heads up and down, left and right.

+What you see on your computer screen will likely not change when you do those.
+There are some technologies that allows you to see different images with your both eyes, some of them even without special glasses.
+With or without glasses, they always require a special screen, but then make it possible for an application to pass the first test.
+This project is not about the first test.

+Virtual Window aims to let the 3D applications pass the second test, with the only special equipment being a front-facing camera attached to the screen.

-The image on your computer screen will likely remain indifferent to those, and you will then immediately realize that what you see on the screen is just a projection.
+indifferent to those, and you will then immediately realize that what you see on the screen is just a projection.
 For a better illusion of 3D on our 2D screens, we will need to come up with technical improvements to how we make our 3D projections, so that the consumers will have a harder time to realize that it is just a projection, and therefore be more immersed.